quietui/quiet/docs/docs/components/tab-list.md

 ### Making tabs closable

 Avoid nesting buttons and other interactive elements inside of a tab, as it will cause assistive devices to work incorrectly.
-Instead, you can add buttons adjacent to tabs using `.
+Instead, you can add buttons adjacent to tabs using the `tab` slot as shown in this example.
 When tabs are removable, you should also listen for the [[Delete]] key.

 Note that we use `tabindex="-1"` on the close button to prevent it from interfering with normal tabbing.
 The button, however, is still accessible to virtual cursors.